 Creating a skeleton is a great exercise because it can quickly get you to think about what your game will contain.
-You can quickly add Screens and Entities – nearly as quickly as you can think them up because there is no implementation required.
+You can add Screens and Entities as you think them up because there is no implementation required.

 As you become more experienced with making games (especially with Glue) you will find it easier to create skeletons.

 The first step is purely conceptual.
 You can start creating a skeleton with any tool that you find comfortable.
 You may prefer to use a simple text or spreadsheet document, or perhaps you prefer to write a list on a piece of paper.

 The point of this step is to create a list of screens and entities which you expect to include in your game.
 This game will be about flying a space ship, shooting rocks, and attempting to stay alive long enough to earn a high score.

 The Glue Wizard has already taken care of creating our screens (GameScreen and Level1) so we don’t need to do anything with screens fo rnow.

 We’ll create a list of Entities needed for our game:

 - Player (already created by the Glue Wizard)

 - HealthBar (will be made in Gum)

 If you don’t think of all of the Screens and Entities that you’ll need, that’s okay!
 The purpose of this isn’t to fully define the game, but rather to get you to think about the game from a development perspective – something which you may not do immediately when you think up a game idea.
 Working through the Screen and Entity list may help you realize things that you may need.